ahmadyassinkhoja/computer-store/README.md

 2. Clone this repository
 3. Run `yarn install` from the project root
 4. Connect Your Phone with the laptop for `USB Debugging`
-5. Run `npm run android` to start the server on your phone
+5. Run `npm run android` to start the server on your android phone or `npm run ios` to start the server on your ios phone
-6. In your browser you should access the client application
+6. In your phone you should access the Computer Store application

 ## Commands